TakaGoto/secret_santa_client/README.md

 ## About

-Use this to randomly generator pairing of people for Secret Santa.
+Use this to randomly generator pairing of people for Secret Santa and send texts.

 ## Usage